 Selling goods in different sales channels is essential for ecommerce merchants who look into getting increased profits and acquiring new customers.
 Using Facebook Dynamic Ads for promoting your products is one of the most efficient ways to find loyal clients and boost sales.
 If you want to advertise your products on Facebook, you need a comprehensive tool that will help you create accurate product feeds in less time.
 For this purpose, we advise you to utilize such modules as Amasty Facebook Feed for Magento 2.
 The Facebook Feed extension has a flexible backend configuration, integrates with Google Analytics to track the performance of your campaigns, and provides ready-made templates for various shopping engines.
 Below, we describe which advantages the tool brings to users and how it can be configured in the Magento 2 backend.

-- Google Feed Wizard to generate product feeds in 4 steps;
+- Google Feed Wizard to generate product feeds in 7 easy steps;

 - Pre-configured templates for most popular shopping engines;

 - No limitation on the number of product feeds;

 - Manual and automatic modes for feed generation;

 - FTP and SFTP delivery for uploading the feed;